Empyrean-Heaven/Metamorphosis-BN/README.md

 # Metamorphosis-BN
-A mod for Cataclysm: Bright Nights
+A mod for Cataclysm: Bright Nights.
+It is highly recommended to play with my other mods Nine Cloud Dream and Phantasmagoria.
 ### Premise
 They say that the Cataclysm turned everyone into a monster.
 But what if you were a monster before the Cataclysm?
 Are you finally normal now?